The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \subsection{Method}

-We implemented four \ims{} that vary with regard to user influence over the output from writing a text manually (full influence) to receiving a text by the AI (no influence).
-First, a sample of 30 participants filled out a survey that enabled us to fine-tune the parameters of the text-generation model.
-Then, the same participants interacted with an actually personalized or a pseudo-personalized model with all \ims{}, evaluated them, and were prompted to publish the texts online.
-Finally, after approximately two days, we explored whether participants could still differentiate texts generated with the different \ims{}.
-Note that for the sake of brevity, we report the results of this exploratory part of Study 1 as supplementary material.
+We implemented four \ims{} that vary with regard to user influence over the output from \writing{} a text manually (full influence) to \getting{} a text that was fully written by the AI (no influence).
+First, a sample of 30 participants filled out a survey that enabled us to fine-tune the parameters of the text-generation model so the generated texts match individual participants' writing styles.
+Then, the same participants interacted with an actually personalized or a placebo-personalized model with all four \ims{}, evaluated them, and were instructed to publish the texts online.

+After approximately two days, we explored whether participants could still differentiate texts generated with the different \ims{}.
+This was added to evaluate the self-relevance of the generated texts.
+If participants could consistently differentiate between their own and other texts, this may indicate noticeable differences in their relation to the text as a function of the interaction method.
+Note that for the sake of brevity and because a discussion on the self-relevance of personalized AI-generated text would diverge the paper's focus, we report the results of this exploratory part of Study 1 as supplementary material.

+Therefore, the study had a 4 (\im) $\times$ 2 (personalization vs. placebo-personalization) design.
+In the personalization condition, GPT-3 was fine-tuned to the user's input; in the placebo-personalization, no fine-tuning was applied on the technical side.
+In both groups, participants were told they were using a personalized AI model.